saylesss88/privacy-book/src/arch/enc_install.md

 > permanently in your keyring or sign it locally.
 This example is from the last
 > release, but the process is the same.

-With `sequoia`, you can get the Arch release signing key with:
+With `sequoia-sq`, you can get the Arch release signing key with:

 ```bash
 sq network wkd search pierre@archlinux.org --output release-key.pgp